 You can apply to NIC online through Education Planner BC

 Step 2: Receive NIC communication

 After applying you will receive an email from NIC to your personal email address to confirm that your application has been received.
 The email will contain instructions for accessing your

-myNIC allows you to, register for courses and pay fees.
+myNic account. myNIC allows you to register for courses and pay fees.
 You will also be sent your North Island College email address.
 All subsequent communication from NIC will go to your NIC email.

 Step 3: Submit your transcripts & program intake packages (BSN students see BSN program page for requirements)

-You must submit your official transcripts to ensure you meet the prerequisites as listed your in course and/or program description(s).
+You must submit your official transcripts to ensure you meet the prerequisites as listed for your course and/or program description(s).